 I am a media scholar, music theorist, musicologist, performer, and activist invested in intercultural ethics and sociotechnical inclusivity.
 A nomad by blood, generations before me moved about East of the Mediterranean, and I’ve never lived anywhere longer than 3 years.
-I was a professor for 10 years – recently quit my job over sexual harassment and bullying – and am now more determined than ever to resist those for whom equality feels like oppression.
+I am determined to resist those for whom equality feels like oppression.

 Marie Bennett (University of Winchester), Event Liaison Officer (she/her)